 This AUP describes certain functionalities of the Company Property as well as unacceptable practices and prohibited actions while using the Company Property.
 As a Customer and/or End-User of the Company Property, you acknowledge and agree that you have read, understood and agree to this AUP.
-As a Customer, you also acknowledge and agree that you will ensure that your End-Users and employees abide by this AUP and that you will be responsible for violations of this AUP by your End-Users and employees.
+As a Customer, you also acknowledge and agree that you will ensure that your End-Users, including without limitation, any of your employees, independent contractors, representatives, and agents, abide by this AUP and that you will be responsible for violations of this AUP by your End-Users.
 Company reserves the right to modify this AUP at any time, notifying you either via e-mail, the Company Property or by posting a revised copy of this AUP on our website.
 You agree to review this AUP on a regular basis and remain in compliance at all times.

 - Theft or infringement of copyrights, trademarks, trade secrets, or other types of intellectual property.